Pink Floyd live performances: The "Atom Heart Mother" era

-Early in 1970, Pink Floyd performed at gigs a piece from their film soundtrack for Michelangelo Antonioni's film Zabriskie Point referred to as "The Violent Sequence".
-This was the musical basis for "Us and Them", from their The Dark Side of the Moon album.
-Lacking only the lyrics, it is identical to the final song and is the earliest part of the seminal album to have been performed live.
-The song "Embryo" was also a part of the live repertoire around this time, but was never to appear on a studio album, until the compilation album Works.
+At gigs in early 1970, Pink Floyd performed an instrumental piece which had originally been intended for their soundtrack of Michelangelo Antonioni's film Zabriskie Point, referred to as "The Violent Sequence".
+This became the basis for "Us and Them" on The Dark Side of the Moon.
+It was identical to the music of the eventual song and was the earliest part of 'Dark Side' to have been performed live.

-On 18 January 1970 (possibly 17 January 1970), the band began performing a then untitled instrumental piece, which would eventually become the title track to their next album Atom Heart Mother.
+In January 1970, the band began performing an untitled instrumental piece which became the title track of their next album, Atom Heart Mother.
 At this point, it had no orchestra or choir accompaniment.
-The song officially debuted at the Bath Festival, Somerset England on 27 June 1970 under the title "The Amazing Pudding" (later the name of a Pink Floyd fanzine) and for the first time with orchestra and choir accompaniment.
+The song debuted at the Bath Festival in Somerset on 27 June 1970 under the title "The Amazing Pudding", the first time with orchestra and choir.

-Announced as "The Atom Heart Mother" by the British broadcaster John Peel on his BBC Radio 1 show "Peel's Sunday Concert" on 16 July 1970, a name suggested by him to the band, it was also announced as "The Atomic Heart Mother" two days later at the Hyde Park free concert.
-Partly because of the difficulties of finding and hiring local orchestras and choirs, the band often played what is referred to as the "small band" version of the song when they performed it live.
+It was announced as "The Atom Heart Mother" by John Peel on his BBC Radio 1 show "Peel's Sunday Concert" on 16 July 1970, a name suggested by him to the band, and it was introduced by the same name two days later at the Hyde Park free concert.
+Local orchestras and choirs were not always available on tour, and the band played a simpler version of the song when they performed live.